 This e-book lays out a nine-day, 90.3-mile Wonderland Trail itinerary that I believe most backpackers would find perfect because it hits several of the best backcountry camps and many of the hike’s best vistas at ideal times of day—and spreads out the miles and substantial elevation gain and loss as evenly as possible, including going down (rather than up) the longest and steepest stretches.
 It also conveniently allows for a food cache almost exactly mid-trip on day four—so you’re never carrying more than five days of food weight.

 Slightly shorter than the 93-mile full Wonderland Trail, this route detours off the Wonderland onto a common alternate route on the higher and more-scenic Spray Park Trail.
 It also begins and finishes on some of the trail’s most glorious miles.

 Watch the video below and see my stories “5 Reasons You Must Backpack Mount Rainier’s Wonderland Trail” and “American Gem: Backpacking Mount Rainier’s Wonderland Trail,” (the latter requires a paid subscription to my blog to read in full) about the trip described in greater detail in this e-guide.

-Purchase this e-guide NOW to begin planning your backpacking trip on the incomparable Wonderland Trail through Mount Rainier National Park!
+Purchase this e-book NOW to begin planning your backpacking trip on the incomparable Wonderland Trail through Mount Rainier National Park!